Martik-k/GALib-Parallel/README.md

 ### 3. CUDA Build

-To build and install the CUDA-enabled package variant:
+To build and install the CUDA-enabled package variant of GALib:

 ```bash
 cmake -S . -B build-cuda